renecartaya/RAIRS-FTIR-Spectroscopy/README.md

 For this purpose, two analogues codes has been developed, mainly in R and Python.

-The codes are aimed to read csv files in .txt format
+The codes are aimed to read csv files in .txt and .DPT formats.